What about a Warranty?

 Where are your holding tanks?

 I just don’t see any reason to carry fresh, grey, or black water tanks on a small, lightweight truck; and again, the latter of those is a disgusting biohazard.
-People think they “need” these comforts of home out on the road, but in reality, it’s more weight, more cost, more maintenance, and more time than it’s worth.
+People think they “need” these comforts of home out on the road, but in reality, it’s more weight, more cost, more maintenance, and more time than it’s worth to be carrying around waste water.

 How do you carry your drinking water?